Bull: Misconceptions

-A common misconception widely repeated in depictions of bull behavior is that the color red angers bulls, inciting them to charge.
-In fact, like most mammals, cattle are red–green color blind.
-In bullfighting, the movement of the matador's cape, and not the color, provokes a reaction in the bull.
+A common misconception widely repeated in depictions of bull behavior is that the colour red angers bulls, inciting them to charge.
+In fact, like most mammals, cattle are red–green colour blind.
+In bull-fighting, the movement of the matador's cape, and not the colour, provokes a reaction in the bull.

 Management

 Beef production

-Other than the few bulls needed for breeding, the vast majority of male cattle are castrated and slaughtered for meat before the age of three years, except where they are needed (castrated) as work oxen for haulage.
+Other than the few bulls needed for breeding, the vast majority of male cattle are castrated and slaughtered for meat before the age of three years, except where they are needed (castrated) as work oxen for haulage or used for guard animals.
 Most of these beef animals are castrated as calves to reduce aggressive behavior and prevent unwanted mating, although some are reared as uncastrated bull beef.
 A bull is typically ready for slaughter one or two months sooner than a castrated male or a female, and produces proportionately more and leaner muscle.

 Frame score is a useful way of describing the skeletal size of bulls and other cattle.
 Frame scores can be used as an aid to predict mature cattle sizes and aid in the selection of beef bulls.
 They are calculated from hip height and age.
 In sales catalogues, this measurement is frequently reported in addition to weight and other performance data such as estimated breed value.

 Temperament and handling

 A bull paws up dust in a threat display.

 A warning sign for a bull-occupied field.

 Adult bulls may weigh between 500 and 1000 kg.
 Most are capable of aggressive behavior and require careful handling to ensure the safety of humans and other animals.
 Those of dairy breeds may be more prone to aggression, while beef breeds are somewhat less aggressive, though beef breeds such as the Spanish Fighting Bull and related animals are also noted for aggressive tendencies, which are further encouraged by selective breeding.

-An estimated 42% of all livestock-related fatalities in Canada are a result of bull attacks, and fewer than one in 20 victims of a bull attack survives.
+An estimated 42% of all livestock-related fatalities in Canada are a result of bull attacks.
 Dairy breed bulls are particularly dangerous and unpredictable; the hazards of bull handling are a significant cause of injury and death for dairy farmers in some parts of the United States.
 The need to move a bull in and out of its pen to cover cows exposes the handler to serious jeopardy of life and limb.
 Being trampled, jammed against a wall, or gored by a bull was one of the most frequent causes of death in the dairy industry before 1940.
 With regard to such risks, one popular farming magazine has suggested, "Handle the bull with a staff and take no chances.
 The gentle bull, not the vicious one, most often kills or maims his keeper".